Updated: 10/20, 5:01PM

 Union City City Hall 5047 Union Street, Union City, GA 30291

 There is street parking, as well as parking behind City Hall, the Police Station, the County Jail and various other locations around downtown.
-Please DO NOT park in the Green Manor parking lot.
 They are open, and that lot is reserved for customers.
 Please do not block any driveways.

 RIDE START & NEUTRAL ZONE:

 All rides are staggered based on ride length.
 (See event times on the registration page.)
-For the timed events (Polyester100, Toughskin Open), there will be a “Truths” neutral zone until you turn left onto Bohannon Rd from Broad Street.
-(The start of the first segment will be close by) Ride as a group until this point, 3.5-miles from the start.
+For all events, minus the Velour 30, there will be a “Truths” neutral zone until you get to the designated start zone.

 CHECK-IN AND STAGING: